ipfs/ipfs-desktop/README.md

 - (Windows) Right-click a file/folder's icon to add it to IPFS from the pop-up menu
 - (Mac) Drag and drop a file/folder onto the IPFS logo in your menubar

-Plus, you can use `Take Screenshot` under the IPFS logo menu to take a screenshot and import it to your node with one click.
+Plus, you can use the `Take Screenshot` command under the IPFS logo menu to take a screenshot and import it to your node with one click.

 ### Easily manage the contents of your node

-IPFS Desktop's `Files` screen gives you an easy, familiar interface for working with files on your node:
+IPFS Desktop's `Files` screen gives you an easy, familiar interface for working with the contents of your node:
-- Easily rename, move, or remove files
+- Easily rename, move, or remove files and folders
 - Preview many common file formats directly in IPFS Desktop
 - Copy a file/folder's IPFS content ID or a shareable link to your clipboard
 - ["Pin"](https://docs.ipfs.io/concepts/persistence/) files to your IPFS node or (coming soon!) to a third-party pinning service